Charliemowood/atom-guide/README.md

 To open a new file you will usually locate the new file in a folder.
 The purpose of this is to make your project easy to find and add other relevant files.

-You should now have an open Terminal.
+Make sure that you now have an open Terminal.

 #### Create a New File and Open Using Atom